GovindRN/Forex_Trading_Oanda/README.md

-# Trading Project
+# Forex Trading Project
-This GitHub repository will be used to host project files implementing trading strategies in various programming models along with data science and machine learning techniques.
+This GitHub repository will be used to host project files implementing forex trading strategies in various programming models.

 The goal of this project is to **automate Forex trading of EURUSD**.
 For this we would need to identify a trading platform and trading strategy that drives the trading decisions.